-The above screen on the MASTER boiler displays the start and stop timers that are used to bring on boilers below and shed them above the heating band, this is the ADD BOILER DELAY time in the settings menu.
+The above screen on the MASTER boiler displays the start and stop timers that are used to bring on boilers below and shed them above the heating band.
+When the Header temperature is below the band, the Heat Start Timer (Add Boiler Delay Timer) is started.
+Once it reaches 0, the next boiler will fire and be added to the Boilers firing display.
+This will continue until the Header temperature enters the Heating Band (Yellow) or all boilers have fired.

-HeatNet now incorporates a Variable Add Boiler
+HeatNet now incorporates an adjustable Add Boiler